njgootee/RankedLoLAnalysis/README.md

 An analysis and classification algorithm for high rank League of Legends games

 ## Run
-Unzip Lolanalysis.zip, and open notebook in desired environment (Python 3.8.1), with dataset saved in same directory.
+Unzip LoLanalysis.zip, and open notebook in desired environment (Python 3.8.1), with dataset saved in same directory.
 Read cells, analysis, graphics or alternatively run cells to reproduce.

 ## Description